 “I was wondering if you might have an example of a format for a CEO report to the board and recommendations for major topics to report on.
 Our board wants a streamlined, informative snapshot report.
-The previous report for 2014 was built on what each board member wanted to hear about and it ended up 6 pages and too lengthy for anyone to want to read.”
+The previous report was built on what each board member wanted to hear about and it ended up 6 pages and too lengthy for anyone to want to read.”

 Talk about a self-fulfilling prophecy.
 Of course nobody wanted to read it.
 And I bet this CEO didn’t want to write it either.
 After all, if you don’t think someone will read ‘em, you won’t invest much in writing ‘em.

 What we have ourselves here is a good ol’ fashioned Catch-22.
 Here’s the right way to write a board report that will actually get read.
 And remembered!

 Before we begin, I have a board report template you can download…

 There’s quite a bit of confusion out there about why you even need to do this.
 It almost seems like busy work.
 But done right, it’s actually very important.

 The point of a good board report is…

 - To communicate, in advance, information that brings board members up to speed on what’s gone on since the last board meeting, leading to much more engagement and interaction at the next board meeting.

 - To give board members a sense of pride and enthusiasm about the work.